geopm/geopm/service/docs/source/geopmsession.1.rst

-.. role:: raw-html-m2r(raw)
-   :format: html

-geopmsession(1) -- Command line interface for the geopm service read/write features
+geopmsession(1) -- Command line interface for the geopm service batch read features
 ===================================================================================

 DESCRIPTION
 -----------

-Command line interface for the geopm service read/write features.
+Command line interface for the geopm service read features.

-This command can be used to read signals and write controls by opening a session with the geopm service.
-The user specifies which signals to read or which controls to write with standard input.
+This command can be used to read signals by opening a session with the geopm service.
+The user specifies which signals to read with standard input.
 When no command line options are provided, a single read of the signals requested though standard input is made and the results are printed to the screen.

 The input to the command line tool has one request per line.
 A